Teralatirus roboreus

-Teralatirus roboreus is a species of sea snail, a marine gastropod mollusk in the family Fasciolariidae.
+Teralatirus roboreus is a species of sea snail, a marine gastropod mollusc in the family Dolicholatiridae.

 Shell

 Teralatirus roboreus has a small (~10 mm), spindle-like, richly-sculptured, uncompressed shell.
 Adult specimens usually have seven convex whorls in total, with an inconspicuous suture, and a tall, conical spire that corresponds to 3/4 of the total shell length.
 The apex bears a large, inflated, dome-like protoconch with two whorls and a characteristic sculpture pattern.
 It initially has a smooth surface (1/3 whorl), which suddenly becomes ornamented by a series of strong axial ribs.
 By the second whorl, it gradually changes into a net-like pattern of axial ribs and spiral cords, bearing small nodules at the intersections.
 This intricate sculpture is absent in the teleoconch whorls, which are solely sculptured by strong, rounded spiral cords.
 The aperture outline is elliptical, with a thickened peristome and a well-marked callus.
 The columella bears two strong folds, and the canal is short and curved.
 The shell is colored light orange to dark-reddish brown, with a usually darker protoconch.